 - Identification and commitment to our shared citizenship model – along with a continual ambition for its improvement.”

 Merchavim was established by the former director, Mike Prashker, in 1998 as an Israeli non-governmental organization (NGO) to create a fairer society for all Israeli citizens through shared citizenship education.
-Today Mike Prashkner serves on the Merchavim Executive Board.
+Today Mike Prashker serves on the Merchavim Executive Board.

 Today, in the third decade of its operations, Merchavim’s programs are being taught, supported and evaluated in some 500 schools and kindergartens in the Jewish-secular, Jewish-religious and Arab-Israeli school streams.